Interested in The Queen's Medical Center's expansion plans?

 The U.S. Department of Health and Human Services (HHS), through the Health Resources and Services Administration (HRSA), today awarded $750,000 to Queen’s North Hawaii Community Hospital to establish a new residency program in North Hawaii.

-“This is an important day for the State of Hawaii and The Queen’s Health System,” said Jill Hoggard Green, PhD, RN, President and CEO of The Queen’s Health System.
+“This is an important day for the State of Hawaii and The Queen’s Health Systems,” said Jill Hoggard Green, PhD, RN, President and CEO of The Queen’s Health Systems.
 “Our Queen’s North Hawaii Community Hospital caregivers are dedicated to demonstrating unwavering perseverance, innovation and aloha.
 We thank each and every one of them for the outstanding care they provide to our patients on a daily basis.
 We believe this award will play a significant role in training more doctors and advancing our Mission of providing quality care to the people of North Hawaii for many years going forward.”

 More than $11 million has been awarded to 15 organizations across the country to develop new family medicine residency programs with enhanced obstetrical training in rural communities.